-In this tutorial you will learn how to draw 3/4 view face.
+In this tutorial, you will learn how to draw a 3/4 view face.
 Drawing the face is part of the sketches that many young artists overlook and skip due to the lack of knowledge how easy and fun it actually can be.
 Your fashion sketches will look so much better if you draw a nice face for your model so grab the pencils and let’s start!

 Step 1: Finding the right size